exploratory-io/book/faq.md

 # FAQ - Frequently Asked Questions

+## I have very sensitive data.
+Is my data safe?

+Any data you import into Exploratory Desktop always stays on your PC and never leave unless you explicitly publish (share) it to Exploratory Cloud (exploratory.io).

+## Where exactly my data is stored after importing?

+All the data you import into Exploratory Desktop is saved as a binary form (R's Rdata format) inside your repository, which is located under '<your_home_directory>/.exploratory' on your PC.

-## How can I report issues, bugs, or enhancement requests ?
+## How can I report issues, bugs, or enhancement requests?

 We have a [community page](https://community.exploratory.io) to raise any questions and suggestions or report product issues.
 If you need an immediate help feel free to contact [support@exploratory.io](mailto:support@exploratory.io).

-## What is the best way to keep myself updated with the news ?
+## What is the best way to keep myself updated with the news?

 Please follow [@ExploratoryData](https://twitter.com/ExploratoryData) at Twitter or subscribe our blog: http://blog.exploratory.io .